Nathalie Fauquette

 Nathalie Fauquette (born 23 March 1987) is a former French rhythmic gymnast, now a dancer.
-She started rhythmic gymnastic at the age of 7 and later trained under Katia Guillère.
+She started rhythmic gymnastics at the age of 7 and later trained under Katia Guillère.

 After training for the 2008 Summer Olympics, she started a new career.
 In 2008, she appeared in the French musical Cléopâtre, la dernière reine d'Égypte (as a gymnast and dancer) and in 2010 she was cast as Mina in Dracula, l'amour plus fort que la mort (the part includes dancing and acting).